 In August 2022, the IRA was signed into law in the U.S., which contains certain tax measures, including a Corporate Alternative Minimum Tax ("CAMT") of 15% on certain large corporations.
 On December 27, 2022, the U.S. Treasury Department and the Internal Revenue Services (the "IRS") released Notice 2023-7, announcing their intention to issue proposed regulations addressing the application of the new CAMT.
-In 2023, additional notices were released to continue to provide interim guidance regarding certain CAMT issues before proposed regulations are published.
+In 2023 and 2024, additional notices or proposed regulations were released to continue to provide interim guidance regarding certain CAMT issues before proposed regulations are published.
 The Company will monitor the regulatory developments and continue to evaluate the impact on our financial statements, if any.

 In December 2022, a refined Foreign Sourced Income Exemption ("FSIE") regime was published in Hong Kong and took effect from January 1, 2023.
 Under the new FSIE regime, certain foreign sourced income would be deemed as being sourced from Hong Kong and chargeable to Hong Kong Profits Tax, if the recipient entity fails to meet the prescribed exception requirements.
-Certain dividends, interests and disposal gains, if any, received by us and our Hong Kong subsidiaries may be subject to the new tax regime.
+Certain dividends, interests, and disposal gains, if any, received by us and our Hong Kong subsidiaries may be subject to the new tax regime.
 Based on our preliminary analysis, this legislation did not have a material impact on our financial statements.
 The Company will monitor the developments and continue to evaluate the impact, if any.

 The Organization for Economic Cooperation and Development (the "OECD"), the European Union and other jurisdictions (including jurisdictions in which we have operations or presence) have committed to enacting substantial changes to numerous long-standing tax principles impacting how large multinational enterprises are taxed.
-In particular, the OECD's Pillar Two initiative introduces a 15% global minimum tax applied on a country-by-country basis and for which many jurisdictions have now committed to an effective enactment date starting January 1, 2024.
+In particular, the OECD's Pillar Two initiative introduced a 15% global minimum tax applied on a jurisdiction-by-jurisdiction basis and for which many jurisdictions have now committed to an effective enactment date starting January 1, 2024.
+Based on our preliminary analysis, this legislation did not have a material impact on our financial statements.
 The Company will monitor the regulatory developments and continue to evaluate the impact, if any.